 - Applicants must be able to demonstrate a commitment to continue teaching or working in their field after completion of the program.

-The application period for the 2020-2021 Fulbright Distinguished Awards in Teaching Program for International Teachers is from December 23, 2019 to March 13, 2020.
+The application period for the 2020-2021 Fulbright Distinguished Awards in Teaching Program for International Teachers is CLOSED.
+Please check back in December 2020 for the 2021-2022 application period.